ianfnelson/blog.iannelson.uk/content/testimonials/index.md

 _His well-roundedness as a Team Lead is impressive.
 He has both the technical knowledge and ability to apply it to ensure all components within the project have a good foundation.
 Ian has a superb eye for detail and is great at conveying how and why things should be implemented to the wider team, via code review, in stand-ups, and other technical discussions._

-_Ian is also a great team leader, particularly good at utilising individuals&#8217; skills and juggling things around to make sure the team is both efficient, and more importantly that people are happy with what they are doing._
+_Ian is also a great team leader, particularly good at utilising individuals’ skills and juggling things around to make sure the team is both efficient, and more importantly that people are happy with what they are doing._

-_One of Ian&#8217;s greatest abilities is his patience.
+_One of Ian’s greatest abilities is his patience.
 It is difficult working in a large team with a lot of different opinions coming from a lot of different angles.
 Policing these opinions to ensure things get delivered efficiently and to a high standard is a great challenge.
-I find Ian&#8217;s ability to stay calm under these scenarios impressive.
+I find Ian’s ability to stay calm under these scenarios impressive.
 He is able to approach problems with a cool head (no matter how sporadic or urgent the issue).
-He is able to mediate technical discussions and finds the right balance of listening to people&#8217;s opinions, while also being stern so that all team members are on the same page._
+He is able to mediate technical discussions and finds the right balance of listening to people’s opinions, while also being stern so that all team members are on the same page._

 _Last of all, and probably most importantly, Ian cares a great deal.
 Both about the team (his cell and the wider team as well) and about delivering high-quality software for the user.
 This is extremely important when delivering for the public sector, in particular healthcare.
 It also makes Ian a pleasure to work with._

 _If I was to give Ian one piece of advice, it would be to possibly delegate more.
 Ian works long hours and one way to mitigate this would be getting other team members to pick up some of the tasks.
-I&#8217;m not saying that Ian doesn&#8217;t do this currently, but could apply it a little more._
+I’m not saying that Ian doesn’t do this currently, but could apply it a little more._

 _Overall Ian is someone Kainos is lucky to have, and I hope we continue to work together for as long as possible!&#8221;_